Tab panels

 They usually appear as a list of items placed next to the selected tab, designed to display content that relates to it.
 Only one tab can be activated at the time.

-This code is based on the “Tabs” design pattern found in the WAI-ARIA 1.1 Authoring Practices of the W3C.
+This code is based on the “Tabs with Automatic Activation” design pattern found in the ARIA Authoring Practices Guide (APG) of the W3C.

 Core HTML base